DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 ## Overview

-Leveraging an AI-powered development workflow, such as utilising large language models (LLMs), makes it easier to create and maintain high-quality, readable documentation.
+Using an AI-powered development workflow, such as using large language models (LLMs), makes it easier to create and maintain high-quality, readable documentation.

 This documentation can be in the form of helpful user guides like README.md files aimed at setting the scene of what the repository is for and how to set up the required libraries and environment in order to start developing on the codebase.
 This is part of traditional repository hygiene and updating these documents should be done regularly.

-This section outlines best practices for incorporating documentation into your development workflow and how to maximise the benefits of LLM capabilities.
+This section outlines best practices for adding documentation to your development workflow and how to get the most from LLM capabilities.

 ## Guidelines

 ### Have a Documentation Rules File

-To ensure that documentation adheres to a specific standard or company guidelines, it is recommended to create a documentation rules file.
+To ensure that documentation follows a specific standard or company guidelines, create a documentation rules file.
 This file can include a template or checklist with items such as:

 - **Consistency Guidelines:** Naming conventions, formatting rules, and style preferences.
 - **Content Requirements:** Mandatory sections (e.g., Overview, Setup, Usage, Contribution Guidelines).